 This mixed breed was referred to as Bull and Terrier.
-Eventually after much breeding, these dogs bred true and became two seperate pure breeds.
+Eventually, after much breeding, these dogs bred true and became two separate pure breeds.
 These were called the Staffordshire Bull Terrier and the Bull Terrier.

 In the early 100’s the Staffordshire Bull Terriers were introduced into the United states and became a very popular breed.
 They were also used in fights in the US and quickly became known as American Pit Bull Terriers.

-This breed was not only used in fighting but were also trained to hunt, and a catch dogs and vermin eradicators.
-Then at the end of a work day they would come home to serve as family pets and companions.
-As a result the breed developed a unique range of temperament.
+This breed was not only used in fighting but was also trained to hunt and catch dogs and vermin eradicators.
+Then at the end of a workday, they would come home to serve as family pets and companions.
+As a result, the breed developed a unique range of temperament.

 In the early 1900s, AKC began registering American Pit Bull Terriers as American Staffordshire Terriers.
-However, most Pit Bull lovers consider these to be two entirely seperate breeds.
+However, most Pit Bull lovers consider these to be two entirely separate breeds.

-The Mini Pit breed came about through a desire to breed a dog solely for the purposes of companionship and shows.
-Although it is claimed by breeders that the only two breeds used in the development of Mini Pits was the American Pit Bull Terrier and the American Staffordshire Terrier, it is widely believed that many breeders also used other breeds.
+The Mini Pit breed came about through a desire to breed a dog solely for companionship and shows.
+Although it is claimed by breeders that the only two strains used in the development of Mini Pits were the American Pit Bull Terrier and the American Staffordshire Terrier, it is widely believed that many breeders also used other breeds.

 Because of the use of so many different breeds, the appearance of the Mini Pit became rather varied.
-Generally the name Mini Pit is thought to refer to the dogs that are smaller than the true American Pit Bull Terrier, but the American Bully can also be significantly larger.
+The name Mini Pit is thought to refer to the dogs that are smaller than the true American Pit Bull Terrier, but the American Bully can also be significantly larger.

-Their build is generally very stocky, muscular and thick, but they do vary in build.
-Also their coats come in a variety of patterns and colors.
+Their build is very stocky, muscular and thick, but they do vary in build.
+Also, their coats come in a variety of patterns and colors.

-Generally, the Mini Pit bull does very well around strangers.
+The Mini Pitbull does very well around strangers.
 Although some individual Mini Pits can tend towards aggression, as a whole the breed can be trained to be very polite and sociable.

 It is highly important that owners of a Mini Pit invest in proper training.
-Although the breed is not generally aggressive, they are physically strong and determined enough that even the slightest tendency towards aggression can prove to be a very big problem if not dealt with properly and immediately.
+Although the breed is not aggressive, they are physically strong and determined enough that even the slightest tendency towards aggression can prove to be a very big problem if not dealt with immediately and adequately.

 In conclusion, Mini Pits can make great companion dogs but do require proper and consistent training to ensure the safety and well being of all involved.